Naai Sekar Returns: Plot

 In 1989, Natrajan, his wife, and his mother-in-law visit the God Bairava temple to request the God for a child, since Natarajan and his wife have no children.
 Just then, a saint visits the temple in shelter from the storm.
 Natrajan and his family make an offering of prasad to him.
-After hearing their story of having no child, he gifts them a dog, saying that it is not an ordinary dog; it has powers that will solve their problems and give them wealth.
+After hearing their story of having no child, he gifts them a husky, saying that it is not an ordinary dog; it has powers that will solve their problems and give them wealth.
 The sayings of the saint became true: Natrajan's wife falls pregnant and gives birth to a male child, and Natrajan's family becomes rich through his lorry business.
 They name the dog Bhairavar.

 In the present day, Naai Sekar is a petty criminal who collects ransom money by kidnapping the dogs of the rich.
-While attempting to kidnap a rich man's dog, he accidentally kidnaps local rowdy Dass's dog.
+While attempting to kidnap a rich man's dog, he accidentally kidnaps local gangster Dass's dog.
 However, he manages to collect a ransom from Dass, but when Dass's henchmen find Sekar and his gang, they beat them.
-Sekar's gang struggles to escape from Dass; in the fight, Dass gets shot in the groin by Sekar.
-In fear of getting killed by Dass or his henchmen, they are planning to go to Kerala.
+Sekar's gang struggles to escape from Dass; in the fight, Dass gets accidentally shot in the groin by Sekar.
+In fear of getting killed by Dass or his henchmen, they are plans to go to Kerala.
 Sekar's grandmother scolds them and tells him about his family's history.